 Academy leaders must remain neutral and fair to all candidates.

-Organizational units may promote all candidates associated with their unit through current membership.
+Organizational units may promote all candidates (even if there is just one) associated with their unit through current membership.
 For example: All candidates on the ballot from a specific DPG must be promoted equally via DPG communications (social media, newsletters, website, etc.).
 They cannot promote any single candidate, inform their friends or colleagues which candidate they will be voting for, or show support to any particular candidate via social media, newsletters, website, etc.

 Academy members may use meetings, print, electronic or social media to communicate with members of their unit about the voting process.